bdurand/safe_request_timeout/README.md

 end
 ```

+### Behavior notes

+- Timeout blocks can be nested.
+A nested block will use the soonest deadline of the nested blocks, so a nested block cannot extend a timeout set by an enclosing block.
+Calling `set_timeout` inside a nested block, however, replaces the deadline for that block even if it extends past the enclosing block's deadline; the enclosing deadline is restored when the nested block exits.

+- `SafeRequestTimeout::TimeoutError` is a subclass of `Timeout::Error` from the Ruby standard library.
+Generic error handling that rescues or retries on `Timeout::Error` will catch it as well.

+- The timeout state is stored per thread or fiber.
+When ActiveSupport 7+ is available, the state is stored in `ActiveSupport::IsolatedExecutionState` and follows the application's configured `active_support.isolation_level`.
+Otherwise the state is stored in fiber-local variables.
+In either case, the timeout will not be visible in new threads spawned within a timeout block (including ActiveRecord `load_async` queries), so `check_timeout!` calls in those threads will do nothing.

 ### Hooks

 You can add hooks into other classes to check the current timeout if you don't want to have to sprinkle `SafeRequestTimeout.check_timeout!` throughout your code.
-To do this, use the `SafeRequestTimeout.add_timeout!` method.
+To do this, use the `SafeRequestTimeout::Hooks.add_timeout!` method.
 You need to specify the class and methods where you want to add the timeout hooks:

 ```ruby
 # Add a timeout check to the MyDriver#make_request method.